Blerdcon

 Blerdcon is an annual three-day multi-genre convention held during July at the Hyatt Regency Crystal City at Reagan National Airport in Arlington, Virginia.
-The conventions name comes from the word "blerds", a term for black nerds.
+The convention's name comes from the word "blerds", a term for black nerds.
 It was co-founded by Hassan Parrish and Hilton George.
 Blerdcon aims to be diverse and inclusive.

 Programming

 Blerdcon typically features cosplay contests, concerts, gaming tournaments, maid café, panels, vendors, and workshops.
 The gaming room is open 24-hours during the event.

 History

 Blerdcon's idea came out of the experience of attending another convention, MomoCon.
 First year attendance was higher than expected, with 1,800 people.
 Blerdcon 2020 was cancelled due to the COVID-19 pandemic.
 Blerdcon 2021 required attendees to wear masks and provide their COVID-19 vaccination card.
-The cosplay contest caused controversy in 2021 due to it being won by a white female.
+The cosplay contest caused controversy in 2021 due to it being won by a Caucasian woman.
 Blerdcon in 2022 continued to have mask and vaccination requirements.
+The convention had programming on Thursday in 2023.
+For safety during the 2025 event, S. Clark Street was closed.